VCityTeam/UD-Reproducibility/Computations/DatAgora-Deambulation-Bron/BlenderModelingPipeline.md

 The GLB format allows textures to be embedded into the model, but the offset correction and an additionnal axes swap are currently done on the fly inside of UD-Viz.
 To export the model to the GLB format, inside Blender, go to `File->Export->glTF 2.0 (.glb/.gltf)`, then in the `Transform` panel of the newly opened window, be sure to let `+Y Up` checked before clicking on `Export glTF 2.0` as it is assures the canonical transformation between the Blender and the gltf 2.0 referentials is applied.
 The resulting GLB file can then be described as a UD-Viz asset in the file `local_game_config.json` and loaded as a `GameObject`.
-Once loaded inside UD-Viz, the axes swap can be described by a rotation either through the parameter `rotation` of the asset (`"rotation": {"x": 0, "y": 1.5707, "z": 0}`) or equivalently in the Javascript source code of the application/demonstration (see the code below).
+Once loaded inside UD-Viz, the axes swap can be described by a rotation either through the parameter `rotation` of the asset (`"rotation": {"x": 0, "y": 1.5707, "z": 0}`) or equivalently in the Javascript source code of the application/demonstration (see the code below, or directly [inside the source of the demo](https://github.com/VCityTeam/UD-Demo-DatAgora-Deambulation-Bron/blob/72e6c0f4b1942b8ac7b38d5eda55888218fdaee1/assets/localScripts/avatar.js#L320)).
 ```js
 const campus = gV.assetsManager.createRenderData('campus').object;
 //Swap the axes.